-Important Gains in Full Day Kindergarten but Nearly Half of Children are Still Shut Out
+Important Gains in Full Day Kindergarten but 40% of Children are Still Shut Out

 Although kindergarten is part and parcel of our public education system, Pennsylvania remains an outlier by not mandating enrollment in school before the age of eight.
-That policy flies the face of legions of studies showing the importance of full day kindergarten.
-Studies show that children with full day K have better social-emotional skills and less absenteeism in first grade than those who attended half day.
-Lower income children and their families benefit even more, as they are least able to pay for quality private care the rest of the day.
+That policy flies the face of legions of studies showing the important of full day kindergarten.
+Studies show that children with access to full day kindergarten have better social-emotional skills and less absenteeism in first grade than those who attended half day.
+Lower income children and their families benefit even more from a full day of kindergarten, as they are least able to pay for quality private care for the remainder of the work day.